kikitux/nginx-on-ubuntu-aws-image/README.md

 # AWS AMI: nginx on ubuntu using packer

 # Description
-Create an nginx on ubuntu image to deploy static pages.
+Create an nginx web server on ubuntu image to deploy static pages.\
 The image is build on AWS by default in "eu-central-1" region.
 This image contains a default instalation of nginx.
 If you need to change the nginx confiration please refer to [nginx docs](http://nginx.org/en/docs/)